Drafts

 - Prescription particulars can still be edited at this stage.

-- Ensure the pharmacist is satisfied with all aspects of the draft's formulation, prescription, and risk-management.
+- Ensure that the pharmacist is satisfied with all aspects of the draft's formulation, prescription, and risk-management.

-- The pharmacist can proceed with selecting 'Dispense', located at the top of the page.
+- The pharmacist can proceed with dispensing the draft by clicking the 'Dispense' button.

 - On the Dispense drop-down menu, the pharmacist can choose 'Dispense Tomorrow at 8:00 AM' or click 'Snooze Dispense' to dispense the script on a future date.

-- A Snoozed badge will be displayed beside dispensed ID # for snoozed records.
+- A access_time SNOOZED badge will be displayed beside dispensed ID # for snoozed records.

 -